zackcorrell/battlestar-ai/Source/Readme.txt

 This is a simulation without any real-time interaction.
 Program parameters are hard-coded; Modify, build, and run as needed.

+PLEASE review Main.cpp and look for the section labeled CONFIGURATION.

 -- Copyright Notice --